1967 Campeonato Ecuatoriano de Fútbol Serie A

 The 1967 Campeonato Ecuatoriano de Fútbol (Ecuadorian Football Championship) was the 9th national championship for football teams in Ecuador.
 This season marked the first time the national championship was contested as a league and not as a tournament in which teams had to qualified for.
 With the creation of the Segunda Categoria this same season, a system of promotion and relegation was also implemented.

 El Nacional won their first national title this season, just three years after being founded.

 Teams

-Ten teams participated this season (home city in parenthesis).
+Ten teams participated this season (home city in parentheses).